KevinStreiter/MachineLearningProject/README.md

 # Practical 1 Implementation of Linear Regression

-To begin with, we split the different task amongst our group, which resulted in the following split:

-Kevin: 1, 4, 5, 8, 11
-Flavia: 2, 6, 9, 13
-Gabriel, 3, 7, 10, 12

 When approaching the task we quickly noticed that splitting the task work was possible only to the extent that the different task do not rely on each other.
 Therefore trying out the code would have to wait until all dependent tasks were completed by the respective team members.

 Task 1 and 2 were relatively straight forward as such no problems encountered there as we the respective functions (plot and calc average).